avinassh/blag/content/posts/rc-day-20.md

 At the time of this writing, Django 4.0 RC1 is out, but Django 4.0 [will be out](https://code.djangoproject.com/wiki/Version4.0Roadmap) in just four days.

-Only change required was using the CBV with `as_view`:
+Only [change required](https://github.com/avinassh/della/commit/cc9cea1) was using the CBV with `as_view`:

 ```python
 path('logout/', auth_views.LogoutView.as_view(), name='logout')
 ```

+Update 7/Dec/2021: Django v4 is out and I upgraded from RC1 to 4.0 final.
+No changes were required.

 ## What's next?